HEM-Inc/MTConnect/README.md

 # MTConnect_Docker_Agent Project

-This repo houses a Docker-Compose version of the MTConnect Cpp agent.
+This repo houses an Ubuntu Docker version of the MTConnect Cpp agent.
 This creates most of the needed items to build a local docker CPP agent using docker and docker-compose.
 This project will mirror the log file to the local machine for full trace logging of the agent.
 This project was origionally forked from [RaymondCui21/MTConnect_Docker](https://github.com/RaymondCui21/MTConnect_Docker), The project has been seperated from the origional code set due to the amount of changes occuring.

 # Running from GitHub